top of page

 The verb 'stymie' has its origins in the game of golf.
 In golf, a 'stymie' referred to a situation where one golfer's ball lay directly in the line of play of another golfer.
 In this position, the first golfer's ball served as an obstacle or hindrance to the second golfer's shot, creating a challenging and obstructed situation.
 Over time, the term 'stymie' was adopted into broader English usage to describe hindrances or obstacles that obstructed progress or efforts, often making success more difficult to achieve.
 While the golfing meaning of 'stymie' has become somewhat archaic, the word is still commonly used to convey the idea of thwarting or obstructing someone's endeavors.
 The etymology of 'stymie' illustrates its origin in the sport of golf and its evolution into a term denoting obstacles or hindrances that impede progress or success.

-Find the meaning of stymie
+Find the correct meaning of the verb stymie:

 Try Again!